Accelerated 3+3 Bachelor's/J.D. Program with University of West Florida

 The UWF students will earn their baccalaureate degree no later than the end of their fourth year (i.e., 3+1).
 The program will be limited to students who can complete the major requirements by the end of the third year.

 The 3+3 program also provides substantial scholarship support for students once they start at Stetson.
-Once admitted into the 3+3 program, students will be paired with a student, graduate, and/or faculty member mentor from Stetson Law.
+Once admitted into the 3+3 program, students will be paired with a faculty member mentor from Stetson Law.

 Interested students must meet the program's eligibility requirements and must apply with UWF's Pre-law Advisory Committee.

 Assistant Dean of Admissions and Student Financial Planning